11 Mistakes Everyone Makes with Their Air Fryer

 You put too much food in the basket

 The machine needs air around it, and the food does, too.
 If you overcrowd the basket in your air fryer, your food won’t have a lot of exposed surface area.
 Where the hot air meets the surface of the food and any oil is where the cooking (and flavor) happens.
 Because air fryers cook quickly, you can cook in small batches—and that will ensure each piece has the best flavor and texture possible, Cooking Light says.
 If you loathe the multi-batch approach, look for a larger air fryer.
 Cooking for a crowd may still require some batch cooking, but for a family of four, it’ll be plenty of space for a weeknight round of crisp cauliflower or broccoli.
-And while you’re shopping, here’s a guide to the best air fryer on the market.

 You don’t use any oil